eaglecheow/ham-finder/Docs/setup-dlib.md

 > For this case, both Windows SDK and MSVC can be obtained through [Visual Studio Installer](https://visualstudio.microsoft.com/).

+> For the time this document is written, some of the packages that will be used only supports Python 3.7.
+Therefore it is recommended to check the version of Python you're using.

 ## How to Install

 1. Make sure all the tools mentioned in [this](#tools-required) section is installed correctly.